 A chiropodist visits the home regularly to attend to the resident’s footcare, in the comfort and safety of the care home.
 She is a dedicated longstanding chiropodist who prevents, diagnoses and treats abnormal conditions of the feet, as well as helping to relieve pain and treat infections.

-Our green-fingered residents can enjoy watching their very own plants grow in 1 of 2 gardens.
-Our larger front garden borders with the main road, to allow for residents to relax and watch the traffic and world go by, or enjoy a leisurely stroll in the sunshine, whilst the smaller back garden is a haven for those who like relaxing in a peaceful environment.
+Our green-fingered residents can enjoy watching their very own plants grow in the spacious back garden, or enjoy a leisurely stroll in the sunshine, or for those who like relaxing in a peaceful environment.

 Puzzles, Arts & Crafts